Miami boy, 10, may have died with fentanyl in body

 A 10-year-old Miami boy who died last month reportedly had fentanyl in his system — spurring investigators to trace how someone so young could come into contact with a synthetic opioid ravaging communities across the country.

-Preliminary toxicology tests show that Alton Banks had the painkiller in his system when he collapsed and died at home on June 23, the Miami Herald reported Monday.
+Preliminary toxicology tests show that Alton Banks had the painkiller in his body when he collapsed and died at home on June 23, the Miami Herald reported Monday.

 It's unclear how Alton came across the fentanyl, which has prompted warnings by law enforcement agencies that breathing in, or even touching a small speck of it, can be fatal.